wakatime/wakatime-blog/posts/39-product-updates-and-new-features-2019-q4.md

 Tags:
 ---

-We’re excited to announce three new features released in 2019 Q4.
+We’re excited to announce new features available 2019 Q4.

 <br>